smathot/time_series_test/readme.md

 * **cluster\_p\_threshold: float or None, optional**

   The maximum p-value for a sample to be considered part of a cluster.

+* **test\_intercept: bool, optional**

+  Indicates whether the intercept should be included when considering if there are any clusters, as described above.

 * **\*\*kwargs: dict, optional**